 The experience was so gross that I swore off stevia “forever.”
 HA!
 A few months ago, a good friend shared her personal story on Facebook, and spoke about Trim Healthy Mama.
 Of course, I’d heard of it, but I also knew it involved “artificial” sweeteners.
 So, I automatically shut it down (without having done any research on my own) as a viably healthy lifestyle.

-I’m literally eating my words at this point, because I’ve kicked sugar and sweeten with other natural sweeteners instead, but that didn’t start until I’d done some research and read more than a few scientific studies about exactly what stevia is, where it comes from, how its processed, and if it truly causes issues in the body.
+I’m literally eating my words at this point, because I’ve kicked sugar and sweeten with other natural sweeteners instead.
+But that didn’t start until I’d done some research.
+I read more than a few scientific studies about exactly what stevia is, where it comes from, how its processed, and if it truly causes issues in the body.

 What Is Stevia?

-Stevia is an herb that belongs to the chrysanthemum family that is local to South America (if you want to get all scientific, it’s called Stevia rebaudiana).
-The leaves are 300 times sweeter than sugar, and have been used for years in Brazil, Paraguay, Japan, South Korea, and China to sweeten foods.
+Stevia is an herb that belongs to the chrysanthemum family that is local to South America.
+If you want to get all scientific, it’s called Stevia rebaudiana.
+The leaves are 300 times sweeter than sugar.
+The’ve been used for years in Brazil, Paraguay, Japan, South Korea, and China to sweeten foods.

 Stevia often gets lumped in with those “other” artificial sweeteners, as I previously pointed out…but the fact is that it’s actually a plant, people.
 One that grows naturally and has been used for literally hundreds of years.

 The bitter taste in many stevia products is attributed to Stevioside, which actually comes from the stems of the plant, and should not be consumed.